German Immigration Lawyer & Business Immigration Attorney

 Your business immigration attorney

 Preparing and submitting an application for a German visa, residence permit or Blue Card can take a tremendous amount of time.
-But consulting with an experienced German immigration attorney can help save time and money.
-Your German immigration attorney for all matters related to German business visas, residence permits and Blue Cards is Attorney Thomas Schwab.
+But consulting with an experienced German Business immigration attorney can help save time and money.
+Your German immigration attorney for all matters related to German business visas, (business) residence permits and Blue Cards is Attorney Thomas Schwab.
 He has helped numerous corporate clients obtain the necessary visas and residence permits and set up their businesses subsidiaries in Germany.
 You can reach him via e-mail (email@example.com) or by phone (+49 (0)69 76 75 77 80).